 As one of the most iconic mountains in the world, the Eiger towers above small villages in Switzerland.
 This famous peak has been featured in many movies and is one of the most documented peaks around the world.
 The Eiger is a striking peak from all sides and a worthy climb by any of its many routes, none of which are particularly easy.
-The most notable feature of the Eiger is its 1,800-meter-high (5,900 ft) north face, named Eigerwand or Nordwand, which is the biggest north face in the Alps.
+The most notable feature of the Eiger is its 1,800-meter-high (5,900 ft.) north face, named “Eigerwand,” or “Nordwand,” which is the biggest north face in the Alps.
 The Mittellegi Route is a historic route in itself and is characterized by massive exposure and engaging climbing throughout the entire ascent.
 The Eiger is surround by massive glaciers and pristine rolling fields down low.

 “The ineffable natural beauty of the Alps coupled with the camaraderie, knowledge and unbeatably encouraging nature of the guides, Jonathon and Eric, made both the climb and the entire trip the experience of a lifetime and nothing short of an epic adventure.”

 While the summit was reached without much difficulty in 1858 by a complex route on the west flank, the battle to climb the north face has captivated the interest of climbers and nonclimbers alike.
 Before it was successfully climbed, most of the attempts on the face ended tragically and the Bernese authorities even banned climbing it and threatened to fine any party that should attempt it again.
-But the enthusiasm which animated the young talented climbers from Austria and Germany finally vanquished its reputation of unclimbability when a party of four climbers successfully reached the summit in 1938 by what is known as the “1938” or “Heckmair” route.
+But the enthusiasm that animated the young, talented climbers from Austria and Germany finally vanquished its reputation of being insurmountable when a party of four climbers successfully reached the summit in 1938 by what is known as the “1938” or “Heckmair” route.

 Note from our Alps Director

 There are many things to love about climbing the Eiger.
 It all begins at the start of the climb, where a rappel out of the tunnel leads to the glacier.
 From there, views of massive glaciers, pristine rolling hills and the village of Grindelwald are visible throughout the entire climb.
 It is also nice to climb with a lightweight pack and have the benefit of staying in mountain huts with hearty meals prepared by the local Swiss hut keepers.

 The following day, we will have an alpine start and make our way up to the summit.
 The ridge is very exposed and narrow with good sections of steep climbing.
 The final section to the summit is typically on a snow fin using crampons and an ice axe.
-Our route down is long and difficult requiring concentration and climbers need to maintain lots of energy.
-We descend down the South ridge doing a series of rappels, lowers, down climbing, and traversing until we reach the Monch saddle.
+Our route down is long and difficult, requiring concentration, and climbers need to maintain lots of energy.
+We descend down the south ridge doing a series of rappels, lowers, down-climbing, and traversing until we reach the Mönch saddle.

 This is a highly recommended shortlist and we would be happy to pass on a longer reading list for those interested.
 These links will bounce to Amazon.com with reviews.